etna9088/etna9088/README.md

 ---
 ## 📌 Featured Projects

-### 🔹 [Car Price Prediction (R)] ...............
+### 🔹 [Surviving Titanic (R)]
-Used regression modeling in R to predict used car prices based on mileage and fuel capacity.
-Includes exploratory data analysis and visual diagnostics.
+Analyzed the Titanic dataset in R to explore survival patterns and built logistic regression models, achieving improved accuracy by incorporating variables like age, class, and gender.

 ---